 On April 6, 2018, after six years of trying to fully rehabilitate him, I made the bravest decision of my life and humanely euthanized my beautiful boy, whose reactivity to men and strangers, and anxiety and fear, had begun to dramatically worsen.
 (Click HERE for his eulogy.)
 The life he led before me is a mystery, but it wasn’t kind.
 There were pieces to his puzzle that surfaced during my efforts to rehabilitate him that enrage me.
 Years of trauma created PTSD I worked hard to manage, maneuvering my life to limit his episodes, calm his stress and lighten his anxiety.
 He worked even harder to overcome his past, clearing so many mountains he inspired me to create this organization in his honor.
 He was the most emotionally aware, sensitive dog I’ve ever worked with.
 Over the years I have stopped imagining what I would say, or do, if I ever met the person(s) who had him before I did.
 His ability to forgive and not look back astounded me and it is in his honor that I have let go of my anger and move forward with my mission.

-My dogs ignited a call to action within me so profound that I was compelled to do something.
-Mr. Bones & Co. is my ‘something.’
+The plight of Mr. Bones ignited a call to action within me so profound I was compelled to do something, to create this animal welfare nonprofit.
 React, speak up and get involved.

 Elizabeth (Elli) Frank